triflicacid/cs-UglyLang/Doc/Types.md

 - `INT`.
 Numeric literals lacking a decimal point, or where the decimal portion is zero, construct an `INT` instance.
 For example, `13` or `-1.0`.
 - `FLOAT`.
 Numeric literals with a non-zero decimal portion construct a `FLOAT` instance.
 For example, `3.14` or `-2.7`.
 - `STRING`.
 Sequences of characters enclosed in quotation marks construct a `STRING` instance.
 For example `"Hello, world"` or `""`.
 Note that escape characters are **not** supported.
+- `TYPE`.
+Types may be constructed using braces, but to reference a type itself one uses `@` followed by the type name.
+For example, `@INT`.
+Note, that type literals **cannot** be parameterised, but it can reference parameters already bound in the context.

 # Type Parameters
 Symbols may be used to represent types.
 For example,